What Is Project Management Software?

 Task management – Everything that’s needed to manage a task through its life cycle from planning to execution.
 Set deadlines, dependencies, and priorities, and ensure the project stays on track and gets completed in time.

 Parent-child projects – Big projects (parents) under which the smaller projects (child) fall under.
 Make it easier to track projects’ status.

 Ability to assign roles – Design a culture of ownership by creating a transparent work environment where everything is visible to everyone, including who is working on what in each project.

 Collaboration – The ability to communicate in-app and collaborate on individual tasks and projects sharing comments, feedback, and ideas, all while keeping a historic record of discussions.

-KPI dashboards – The quickest way to track projects performance is to create a project KPIs dashboard that all always displays key information in real-time.
+KPI dashboards – The quickest way to track project performance is to create a project KPIs dashboard that always displays key information in real-time.

 Advantages and Disadvantages of Project Management Software